 The Disney Dream Dining Experience

-Main dining at the Disney Dream includes the ever-present Animator’s Palate and two other restaurants.
+The main dining at the Disney Dream includes the ever-present Animator’s Palate and two other restaurants.
 The Royal Palace is a Disney Princess-themed dining room.
 It serves French and American cuisines fit for a king or queen!
 The other restaurant is called the Enchanted Garden.
 It’s inspired by the gardens of Versailles.

 For casual dining, you can have breakfast, lunch, and dinner at the Cabanas.
 You may also grab a burger or pizza at Flo’s Café.
-If you’re craving for ice cream and other frozen delights, the Frozone Treats and Eye Scream are the ones for you.
+If you’re craving ice cream and other frozen delights, the Frozone Treats and Eye Scream are the ones for you.

 For adults, you have a choice between the Italian cuisine of Palo and the French dishes of Remy.